operasoftware/devopera/articles/_posts/2014-07-23-responsive-images-use-cases-code-snippets.md

 ## There is more!

-Don't worry if you haven't understood this fully!
-Soon, we'll publish an in-depth tutorial article on `<picture>` and responsive images.
-In the meantime, enjoy preparing to save your boss' and customers' bandwidth, and making your site even more performant.
+Don’t worry if you haven’t understood this fully!
+Soon, we’ll publish an in-depth tutorial article on `<picture>` and responsive images.
+In the meantime, enjoy preparing to save your boss’ and customers’ bandwidth, and making your site even more performant.